kmega/Battle-Ships/README.md

-# Battle-Ships-Showcase
+# Battle Ships Project

-This is a showcase of one of the projects I completed at Corealate .NET Developer course.
+This is one of the projects I completed at Corealate .NET Developer course.